-As Gorgeous Man is a top-shelf lover, this threat had the potential to be quite motivating.
+As Gorgeous Man is a top-shelf lover, this threat was potentially quite motivating.

-I’m a believer in not making threats you aren’t prepared to carry out, but this threat was so sweet and so funny that, after I stopped laughing, I fell more in love with him.
+While it’s bad policy to make threats you aren’t prepared to carry out (as in this case), this threat was so sweet and funny that – after I stopped laughing – I fell more in love with him.

 In another recent example, I was concerned a spider had climbed into one my gardening gloves.
 The glove fingers being stiff rubber, it was impossible to turn them inside out to check.

-For the record, I am not often a pathetic wimp.
-I can get a get a guy much bigger than me in a headlock and flipped on their back – and have done so several times.
-I won a crate of beer in a pub tyre-changing competition.
+For the record, I am rarely a pathetic wimp.
+I’m handy in a fight and I can scull a jug of beer – and I don’t even like beer.
+I won a crate of beer in a pub tyre-changing competition (as I don’t like beer – I gave the crate to my less than appreciative male competitors).
 I’ve swum (briefly and accidentally) with three large sharks.
 I’ve eaten crocodile.
-I’ve gone to the movies by myself.
+I’ve even gone to the movies by myself.